2013 FedEx 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions were held before the race.
 The first session, held on May 31, 2013, was 90 minutes long.
 The second and third, held a day later on June 1, 2013, were 55 and 60 minutes long.
 During the first practice session, Johnson was quickest with a time of 22.556, ahead of his team-mate Kahne and Kyle Busch in second and third.
 Kurt Busch followed in the fourth position, ahead of Jamie McMurray in fifth.

 During qualifying, forty-three cars were entered.
 Denny Hamlin clinched his third pole position of the season, with a lap time of 22.788 seconds.
 After his qualifying run, Hamlin commented, "When I ran the lap, I wasn't in love with it.
 Fundamentally, I knew I didn't do that great of a job.
 I'm still knocking off some rust.
 This is only my third race back."
 He was joined on the front row of the grid by Truex Jr. Kyle Busch qualified third, Kenseth took fourth, and Ryan Newman started fifth.
 Mark Martin, Harvick, Keselowski, Joey Logano, and McMurray completed the first ten positions on the grid.

 In the Saturday morning session, Kenseth was quickest, ahead of Kahne and Keselowski in second and third.
 Kyle and Kurt Busch followed in the fourth and fifth positions.
 Hamlin, Edwards, Bowyer, Johnson, and Juan Pablo Montoya rounded out ten quickest drivers in the session.
 In the final practice session for the race, Kurt Busch was quickest with a time of 23.495 seconds.
 Kenseth followed in second, ahead of Montoya and Johnson in third and fourth.
 Jeff Gordon, who was 27th quickest in second practice, managed fifth.